AlexandrePsq/LePetitPrince/README.md

-# Analysis pipeline to compare model predictions to fMRI data
+# Code to compute cross-validated R² or r maps from model predictions and fMRI data (and MEG???)

-The code of this project enables to fit various models predictions from a sequence of stimuli, to the fMRI data acquired with the same sequence of stimuli.

-## Why using this code? ##

-You possess:
+Given

-- a given sequence of stimuli,
+- a sequence of stimuli,
-- you have acquired fMRI data from exposing a number of subjects to this very stimuli,
+- fMRI data from subjects exposed to these sequence

-and you want to compare the predictions of a model (or an aggregation of models) from the same stimuli sequence to your fMRI data.
+- one or several models making quantitative predictions from each stimulus in  the sequence

-This pipeline allows you to build malleable flow for your analysis, combining:
+The code allows you build a flexible analysis pipeline combining:

 - data compression methods (already coded or that you can add),
 - data transformation methods (standardization, convolution with a kernel, or whatever your heart desires...),
 - splitting strategies,
 - encoding models,
-- or any task that you might find useful (and that you are willing to code).
+- or any task that you might find useful (and that you are willing to code). <-???

-In addition, some useful functions allow you to create brain maps from the output maps of the pipeline.

-## Default pipeline  ##

-For our project, we implemented the pipeline presented in *main.py* file, in which we abode by the following methodology:
+- functions that allow you to generate R² or r maps.

-We fit the stimuli-representations of our models to the fMRI data (9 runs) thanks to a nested-cross validated Ridge-regression.
+For example,  the pipeline programmed in `main.py` fits stimuli-representations of several lanuage models to fMRI data obtained from participants listening to an audiobook (in 9 runs).
+R² are computed from a nested-cross validated Ridge-regression.
-We then plotted brain maps from the cross-validated R2 (or Pearson coefficient).

-This project aims at computing maps for dozen of subjects and models.
-Therefore, we created a repository architecture that enable clear and consistent organization of data, code and derivatives among computations.
-We also rely on sequential computations: the pipeline runs for a tuple (1 subject, 1 model) on 1 node, in order not to be lost among all the distributed instanciations of the pipeline for all subjects and models.
+The pipeline runs for tuples (1 subject, 1 model), to facilitate distributing the code on a cluster.

-### Requirements: ###
+### Setup ###

-0. Identification of a set of models of interest.
+0. Check `requirements.txt` for the list of pyhton modules required.

-1. Extraction of the stimuli-representations for each model from the sequence of stimuli.
+1. For each model to be evaluated, generate the "stimuli-representations" from the sequence of stimuli.

-2. Upload your stimuli-representation matrices as a .csv file in <pre>$LPP/derivatives/fMRI/stimuli-representations/<i>language</i>/<i>model_name</i>/</pre>
-    - Be careful that each '.csv' filename contain its run number.
+  A "stimuli representation" is a set of "features", that is, numeric vectors of the same length as the sequence.
+It must be saved as a matrix in a `.csv` file in <pre>$LPP/derivatives/fMRI/stimuli-representations/<i>{language}</i>/<i>model_name</i>/</pre>, with one file per run.

-3. Upload the adequate onsets/offsets files of the stimuli for each model included in your analysis (the path to onsets/offsets folder, and the type of each onset/offsets for each model should be specified in the yaml template).
+3. Upload the adequate onsets/offsets files of the stimuli for each model included in your analysis (the path to onsets/offsets folder, and the type of each onset/offsets for each model should be specified in the `yaml` template). <-- yaml template has not been mentioned yet ???

 4. Optional: if the creation of a regressor for a given model requires specific *duration*, you need to create the adequate array for each run (the path should be specified in the yaml template), otherwise a vector of *1* should be used.
-5. Check the *requirements.txt* to see if you have all the libraries needed.

-### Description of the main.py file: ###
+### Structure of main.py ###

 0. Define variables.
 1. Fetch (or compute) a global masker (+ a smoothed version) over all subjects (to have a common analysis ground).